microbit-foundation/dev-docs/software/micropython.md

 All of the above happens in the blink of an eye.

 The Python virtual machine built into MicroPython is itself compiled from C++ code.
-It reads Python bytecodes and interprets them one at a time, calling into lower level C++ functions to make each one perform it's unique purpose.
-By using a bytecode interpreter, MicroPython implements a virtual machine with it's own virtual instruction set.
+It reads Python bytecodes and interprets them one at a time, calling into lower level C++ functions to make each one perform its unique purpose.
+By using a bytecode interpreter, MicroPython implements a virtual machine with its own virtual instruction set.
 It is virtual, because these instructions are not "baked in" to the hardware, but they are implemented in software.
 This is what allows MicroPython to be easily 'ported' onto different computer systems with different processors.

 ### Code Editors and Tools